6091 S Lowland View Way

 Bottom line

 The best house of the batch, and at the new budget the price finally works.
-Everything physical is right — 2004, 3bd/2ba, biggest lot, $29 HOA, and the lowest property tax of any candidate (~$80/mo) — and $399k = assessed (fairly priced, no cushion) now pencils to ~$2,237/mo (~$263 under $2,500) with the cash fitting at $105k (~$13k left).
+Everything physical is right — 2004, 3bd/2ba, biggest lot, $29 HOA, and a very low property tax (~$80/mo) — and $399k = assessed (fairly priced, no cushion) now pencils to ~$2,237/mo (~$263 under $2,500) with the cash fitting at $105k (~$13k left).
 It’s strictly better than Auburn (same price, far lower tax, normal lot) and a genuine top-tier contender alongside Bury and Brookover.
 Still worth a lowball — if it comes down ~$35k to the mid-$360s it’s the clear #1 — but at ask it’s now a legitimate yes, not a no.